 The Home for the Friendless assisted indigent women and children of Springfield from 1863 to 1928, when it was merged into the Children’s Service League.
 The gradual addition of other social service agencies ultimately led to formation of the Family Service Center of Sangamon County in 1974.
-The Family Service Center continues to operate near Seventh Street and South Grand Avenue, where the Home for the Friendless was built in 1865.
+The Family Service Center operated for decades near Seventh Street and South Grand Avenue, where the Home for the Friendless was built in 1865.
 (The original home was demolished in 1935.)

 Whatever their motives, once the Home was authorized by the General Assembly, prominent Springfieldians responded with donations – of money and property, but much more.
 According to one report quoted by Humphrey, contributions also included “a sleigh ride, 40 candy canes, China asters, Zu Zu ginger snaps, 3 large watermelons … loan of a cow for the summer; bread from the Democratic National Convention.”
 Annual Christmas fairs – three days long and held in the Capitol Rotunda – also supported the Home for many years.

 The Home’s first officers were all male, headed by president S.H.
 Melvin, but much of the work of the group was done by women.
 For instance, when committees were formed to visit “the poor of the city” in each ward, the visitors appear to have been exclusively female, and women supporters of the Home made the items sold at the Christmas fairs.